 Telemedicine is experiencing a record rate of adoption,10 and consumers are actively controlling their care through apps and websites.11 Recent Deloitte research shows consumers are taking charge more than ever before,12 and almost all clinical leaders (98%), have implemented or plan to implement virtual health practices for some or all nonprocedural visits.13 Some clinicians are specifically asking for training on how to conduct virtual visits and interact with patients.14

-The pandemic is also uncovering serious deficiencies in our existing systems,15 and consumer attitudes and behaviors have been the focus of contentious debate.16 Without a vaccine or cure, the best defense is calling for worldwide behavior change,17 including sheltering in place, frequent hand-washing, social distancing, and wearing masks.18
+The pandemic is also uncovering serious deficiencies in our existing systems,15 and consumer attitudes and behaviours have been the focus of contentious debate.16 Without a vaccine or cure, the best defence is calling for worldwide behaviour change,17 including sheltering in place, frequent hand-washing, social distancing and wearing masks.18

 Life has become a series of risk calculations.19 Those with comorbidities have a higher risk of becoming severe and fatal cases of COVID-19.
-Studies show hypertension to be more prevalent in those with severe cases, and diabetes more prevalent among fatal cases.20 In addition to older adults and minorities, Hispanic, non-Hispanic Black, and non-Hispanic American Indian/Alaskan Native children under 21 have been disproportionately affected by COVID-19, representing 78% of fatalities, according to the Centers for Disease Control and Prevention (CDC).21
+Studies show hypertension to be more prevalent in those with severe cases and diabetes more prevalent among fatal cases.20 In addition to older adults and minorities, Hispanic, non-Hispanic Black and non-Hispanic American Indian/Alaskan Native children under 21 have been disproportionately affected by COVID-19, representing 78% of fatalities, according to the Centres for Disease Control and Prevention (CDC).21

-In addition, governments anticipate a wave of mental and behavioral health issues could be on the horizon, including depression, substance abuse, post-traumatic stress disorder, and suicide.22
+In addition, governments anticipate a wave of mental and behavioural health issues could be on the horizon, including depression, substance abuse, post-traumatic stress disorder and suicide.22

 Most health care professionals are aware of the daunting statistics.
 Four out of 10 US adults have two or more chronic health conditions, and chronic disease for some racial and ethnic minority groups can be more common or severe (figure 2).23 As the population ages, the number of elderly with comorbidities is growing quickly24 as is the number of young people diagnosed with diabetes25 and heart disease.26

-Because these high health care costs aren’t sustainable and aren’t always associated with better outcomes, we are seeing a shift toward value-based care.
-Instead of fee-for-service payment models that tend to incentivize fragmented, procedural care, value-based care places more emphasis on improving outcomes, expanding access to care, optimizing costs, and improving efficiencies.30
+Because these high health care costs aren’t sustainable and aren’t always associated with better outcomes, we are seeing a shift towards value-based care.
+Instead of fee-for-service payment models that tend to incentivise fragmented, procedural care, value-based care places more emphasis on improving outcomes, expanding access to care, optimising costs and improving efficiencies.30

-Driving real health outcomes requires an understanding of a patient’s health holistically, including the factors that shape their behavior.
-Insurers and government are working on incentives for improving chronic disease management for beneficiaries, and some clinicians find that they can help coordinate chronic disease management more effectively with the involvement of a social worker, behavioral therapist, or a nutritionist.31
+Driving real health outcomes requires an understanding of a patient’s health holistically, including the factors that shape their behaviour.
+Insurers and government are working on incentives for improving chronic disease management for beneficiaries and some clinicians find that they can help coordinate chronic disease management more effectively with the involvement of a social worker, behavioural therapist, or a nutritionist.31

-There is much work to be done, but more engaged consumers and interoperable data may provide the impetus for health care stakeholders to take a closer look at behavior change models and coordinated care.
-Companies innovative enough to test novel approaches to behavior change can provide an evidence base that paves the way to a supportive health care system.
+There is much work to be done, but more engaged consumers and interoperable data may provide the impetus for health care stakeholders to take a closer look at behaviour change models and coordinated care.
+Companies innovative enough to test novel approaches to behaviour change can provide an evidence base that paves the way to a supportive health care system.

-Despite an increase in per capita health care spending,40 chronic disease continues to be the result of poor health behaviors.
-Research suggests that if behavior-related risk factors were eliminated, at least 80% of all heart disease, diabetes, and stroke could be prevented as could more than 40% of US cancer cases and deaths.41 Controlling these five health-related behaviors is key:
+Despite an increase in per capita health care spending,40 chronic disease continues to be the result of poor health behaviours.
+Research suggests that if behaviour-related risk factors were eliminated, at least 80% of all heart disease, diabetes and stroke could be prevented as could more than 40% of US cancer cases and deaths.41 Controlling these five health-related behaviours is key:

-Adopting a new approach, nuanced and adaptable behavior change
+Adopting a new approach, nuanced and adaptable behaviour change

-Though health behavior change is nearly guaranteed to improve health, knowing so doesn’t necessarily make it easy to change and sustain.
-That’s where the work of behavioral scientists can help.
-Behavioral science combines insights from psychology, anthropology, economics, and neuroscience to explain how people choose to act under certain circumstances.44
+Though health behaviour change is nearly guaranteed to improve health, knowing so doesn’t necessarily make it easy to change and sustain.
+That’s where the work of behavioural scientists can help.
+Behavioural science combines insights from psychology, anthropology, economics and neuroscience to explain how people choose to act under certain circumstances.44

-While more than 300 behavioral teams have emerged over the last 10 years to provide insights for governments, businesses, and other organizations,45 health care is just starting to catch on to the world of behavioral science.46 New nontraditional care providers, like Walmart and Amazon, have entered health care and have a wealth of consumer behavior knowledge.
+While more than 300 behavioural teams have emerged over the last 10 years to provide insights for governments, businesses and other organisations,45 health care is just starting to catch on to the world of behavioural science.46 New nontraditional care providers, like Walmart and Amazon, have entered health care and have a wealth of consumer behaviour knowledge.

-Behavior and lifestyle choices are heavily influenced by individual, environmental/structural, and social/cultural factors.47 Once we identify these challenges and understand how they can influence behavior, tools can be designed to work with, rather than against, human nature for healthy behavior change.48
+Behaviour and lifestyle choices are heavily influenced by individual, environmental/structural and social/cultural factors.47 Once we identify these challenges and understand how they can influence behaviour, tools can be designed to work with, rather than against, human nature for healthy behaviour change.48

 Environmental and structural factors

-The structure of our environment shapes our behavior and our health.
+The structure of our environment shapes our behaviour and our health.
 It’s difficult to expect people who live in food deserts and don’t have access to nutritious food to eat more fresh fruit and vegetables or to ask people to engage in telehealth without internet access or tools.
-The US Department of Agriculture (USDA) designates food deserts as low-income neighborhoods that lack supermarkets and grocery stores.51
+The US Department of Agriculture (USDA) designates food deserts as low-income neighbourhoods that lack supermarkets and grocery stores.51

 Even when following the same prescribed diet, health outcomes may be worse for people of lower socioeconomic status.
 In a recent study of the Mediterranean diet in Italy, researchers observed no benefits in a less educated, lower-income group, while cardiovascular risk factors were lowered in the more educated, higher-income group.
 This group had access to better quality and variety of fruits and vegetables and were more knowledgeable about and employed healthier cooking methods.52

 Many may not know that cooking can either increase or decrease the bioavailability of some nutrients or that meal composition matters.
 Certain foods with fat-soluble vitamins are more easily absorbed if eaten with fats.
-Legumes, which are rich in protein and fiber, contain lectins that can impair the absorption of iron, zinc, and calcium in other foods if eaten during the same meal.53 Choosing canned fruits and vegetables over fresh produce can add salt, sugar, and additives that carry health risks of their own.54
+Legumes, which are rich in protein and fibre, contain lectins that can impair the absorption of iron, zinc and calcium in other foods if eaten during the same meal.53 Choosing canned fruits and vegetables over fresh produce can add salt, sugar and additives that carry health risks of their own.54

 Even physicians admit their training in nutrition is limited.
 The American College of Preventative Medicine believes that greater success in preventing chronic disease will happen when lifestyle medicine (LM) education starts in medical school.55 There is an urgent need to create and implement comprehensive LM education for health professionals, at all levels of training.56